aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/markdownsaveoptions/_index.md

 ```

 Specifies whether the generated document should include hidden slides or not.
-Default is  false .
+Default is false.

 **Returns:**
 boolean